vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Maintenance dashboard
 I have a separated view where I can pick the periodic chores which I want to do this weekend.

-Before the weekend I can open this view and toggle the chores to off which I want to show up in my periodic list.
+Before the weekend, I can open this view and toggle the chores to off which I want to show up in my periodic list.
 Now they will be visible for two days in my chores dashboard.

 <img src="images_chores/chores_periodic_maintenance.png" alt="Chores Maintenance" width="400px">